 If you have stopped taking nevirapine because of liver problems or skin/allergic reactions, you must never take any form of nevirapine again.
 Tell all of your doctors and pharmacists if you have ever stopped taking nevirapine because of these types of reactions.

-USES: Nevirapine is used with other medications to help control your HIV infection, thereby improving your quality of life.
+USES: This drug is used with other HIV medications to help control HIV infection.
 It helps to decrease the amount of HIV in your body so your immune system can work better.
-It also lowers your risk of getting HIV disease complications (such as new infections, cancer).
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Nevirapine belongs to a class of drugs known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).

 Nevirapine should not be used to prevent HIV infection after accidental exposure (such as needle sticks, blood/bodily fluid contact).
 Different HIV medications are used to prevent infection after exposure.